-Adding liquid dyes are the easiest.
-Simply add one drop at a time and stir, until desired colour is reached.
+Adding liquid dyes is the easiest.
+Simply add one drop at a time and stir, until the desired color is reached.

-Remember - it is easier to add colour than take away.
+Remember – it is easier to add color than take away.

-When adding a powdered colourant/pigment or mica: Using about 1/8 - 1/4 teaspoon of powdered colour per pound, add a tiny bit of water to the powder before adding the soap.
-It makes mixing the powders easier to disperse (so you're not madly mixing all the little lumps of colour out of your soap).
+When adding a powdered colorant/pigment or mica: Using about 1/8 – 1/4 teaspoon of powdered color per pound, add a tiny bit of water to the powder before adding the soap.
+It makes mixing the powders easier to disperse (so you’re not madly mixing all the little lumps of color out of your soap).

 ADDING FRAGRANCE OR ESSENTIAL OILS

 This is the fun part.
-You can scent with anything cosmetic grade such as essential oils, fragrance oils or perfume you might already have.
+You can scent with anything cosmetic grades such as essential oils, fragrance oils, or perfume you might already have.

-Note: If the essential oil or fragrance oil has a colour to it – may give a slight colour or hue to the soap.
+Note: If the essential oil or fragrance oil has a color to it – may give a slight color or hue to the soap.

 This is a popular question.
 This is personal and depends on your personal belief system ie. natural vs. chemically produced fragrance.